 Having your cat sleep with you can be a great bonding experience, but some cats just aren’t the cuddly type and may never join you in bed.
 Fortunately, there are plenty of other ways you can bond with your cat.

 Playing with your cat is a great option.
-Get a variety of cat toys and test them out to see which ones your little buddy likes the most.
-Make a point of playing with your cat daily.
+Get a variety of cat toys and test them out to see which ones your little buddy likes the most, then make a point of playing with your cat daily.
 This routine interaction not only provides a chance for you to get to know your animal better and give him some entertainment, but it can also help to keep your cat healthy and fight off obesity.
-Remember, just a few minutes a day makes a big difference to a little pet.
+Remember, just a few minutes a day makes a big difference to a pet’s health and happiness

 You can also use grooming sessions as valuable bonding time with your cat.
 Many cats enjoy being gently brushed, and this can even mimic the way that your cat might mutually groom another feline.
 Pick out a brush that’s soft and gentle, then experiment with different stroke intensities and speeds until you find what yours likes the most.
 Many cats enjoy having their chin and cheeks brushed, so see if brushing those areas prompts your cat to purr and press against the brush.
 When that happens, you know you have a winner.